 Proper packaging and unitization is necessary to avoid physical injuries due to compression and vibration of the cargo.Packaging material should be suitable and fit for the transport and its conditions.
 Usage of low quality packing material (e.g. boxes) might lead, especially when transport takes place under humid transport conditions, to collapsing of boxes and damage of the products in the packaging material

-3.2.b Cleaning
+3.2.b Ensure clean transports

-Vehicles should be kept clean to ensure proper air circulation around the load, to reduce produce contamination by plant pathogen and food borne pathogens and chemical contamination.
+Vehicles and containers should be kept clean to ensure proper air circulation around the load, to reduce produce contamination by plant pathogens, food borne pathogens, chemicals, dirt and dust, as well as strong smells and chemical contamination.
+The container should be free of any evidence, including taint, of previous cargo.
+The substances for cleaning should be appropriate in connection to food.

 3.3 Ensure proper training of staff

-Transportation staff need to be knowledgeable on the storage, handling and distribution of perishable products as well as the impact of careless/ poor handling on quality, shelf life, losses and waste and which results in reduced profitability.
+Transportation staff need to be knowledgeable on the storage, handling and distribution of perishable products as well as the impact of careless/ poor handling on safety and quality, shelf life, and which results in losses and waste and reduced profitability.
 Transporters are encouraged to provide training for truck drivers, dock workers as well as workers at other re/unloading points to ensure that handling and transportation of fresh fruit and vegetables are done carefully thereby providing the best conditions for products during transport.
 In this regard transporters are encouraged train giving them basic knowledge on the different temperature requirements which should include the importance of ethylene producing and ethylene sensitive products.
 It is recommended that detailed information on products including quick referencing literature such as individual product optimum temperature charts and container product mixture charts for storage and transportation purposes be available for the staff.

 3.4 Monitor temperatures during transport